 In Excel, a cell reference is a Relative reference.
 A cell can be referenced just by specifying the row and the column value.
 Relative references adjust and change themselves automatically when a formula is copied to another cell or while using AutoFill.

-I. Relative References in Excel Formulas
+3 Differences Between Relative and Absolute References in Excel

-III.When to Use Relative Cell References in Excel
+Application of Relative Cell References in Excel:

 - When we need to create a formula for a certain range and the formula needs to refer to a relative cell reference then we can use it.

-- We can create a single formula for one cell then copy it to the rest of the cells where needed.
+- We can create a single formula for one cell and then copy it to the rest of the cells where needed.

-Absolute Cell References in Excel
+Application of Absolute Cell References in Excel:

 - When we don’t want to change the cell references while copying the formula then we can use absolute cell references.